 The Super Bowl is just around the corner, and it seems like everyone is getting swept up in football mania, particularly fans of the Green Bay Packers and the Pittsburgh Steelers.
 But the NFL wasn’t always the only game in town, as today’s guest blogger, Steven Faulk, explains.
 Faulk collects vintage football programs, mostly from the long-defunct All-America Football Conference.
-You can see more of his collection on Show & Tell, as well as his FanBase page.
+You can see more of his collection on Show & Tell.

 My dad played for San Jose State from 1946 to ’49, and kept every program from all the games that he played in.
 That’s how I got into collecting vintage football programs.
 I played for the Spartans in the early ’70s and kept my old programs, too.
 Even though the ’70s programs are collectible now, I like the older ones even better.
 I’ve got Spartan programs from 1935 through the ’90s.
 The 1939 and 1940 San Jose State programs are real prizes because SJS was one of Glenn S. “Pop” Warner’s last stops as a coach.
 Along with former San Jose State Spartan and 49er coach, Bill Walsh, Pop Warner is considered one of the great innovators in the game of football.